|Pathogenesis of hepatitis B virus - INSERM U 845|

 Although HBV is not considered as a cytopathic virus, some arguments suggest that viral proteins may also participate directly in liver disease.
 Our work is in favour of a direct effect of the hepatitis B X protein (HBx) and of the hepatitis B splice-generated protein (HBSP) in the evolution of the hepatic pathogenesis associated to HBV infection.
 We study the cellular and molecular mechanisms by which these two proteins participate in the liver pathogenesis during viral infection.
 We also analyse the T-cell immune responses specific for HBSP, HBx and other HBV proteins in patients suffering from chronic infection and try to correlate them with disease evolution.

 In the absence of any antiviral therapies that are fully effective in the long term, we are developing new strategies to enable a sustained control of infection in chronic HBV carriers.
 These are based on active immunotherapy aimed at achieving the control of viral infection by the immune system.
 Definition of HBV epitopic sequences recognized by T cells during HBV infection and design of vaccine candidates tested in mice transgenic for human MHC molecules allow implementing innovative therapeutic vaccine trials in patients suffering from HBV chronic infection.
 To this end, we collaborate with physicians from various hospitals to push these projects further.
-A proof of concept study (phase I trial) of therapeutic DNA-based vaccination for HBV chronic infection was conducted in patients suffering from chronic hepatitis B. Results showed good tolerance to the vaccine and activation of innate and adaptive immunity.
-A phase II trial combining anti-viral agents and DNA-based vaccine therapy is ongoing.
+A proof of concept study (phase I trial) of therapeutic DNA-based vaccination for HBV chronic infection was conducted in patients suffering from chronic hepatitis B. Results showed good tolerance to the vaccine and activation of adaptive immunity and of a particular subset of NK cells.
+A phase II multi-centric trial combining antiviral agents and DNA-based vaccine therapy is ongoing.
+In this trial we analyze the immune response activated by the DNA vaccine and try to determine whether the response can be linked to control of viral replication after discontinuation of treatment (Dr. H. Fontaine, AP-HP, Hopital Cochin, PI; ANRS is the sponsor of the study).

-Keywords: Hepatitis B, liver disease, murine model, T-cell response, vaccine, immunotherapy
+Keywords: Hepatitis B, liver disease, murine model, T-cell response, NK cells, vaccine, immuno-therapy, gene therapy

 Activity Reports 2009 - Institut Pasteur